Foley Carrier Services

 FMCSA Drug & Alcohol Clearinghouse Records

-The Clearinghouse doesn't substitute for your own documentation.
-You still need to retain proof that queries were conducted.
+The Clearinghouse does not replace your responsibility to retain documentation.
+You still need to retain documentation showing that required queries were conducted.
 Query results must be kept for three years from the query date, and pre-employment full queries and annual limited queries both fall under this.

 What Happens During an FMCSA Audit

 The FMCSA can audit your files at any point within the driver file retention window.
-When they do, you have 48 hours to produce the exact documents that they request.
+When they do, you may be required to produce the requested documents within a short timeframe, depending on the type of audit.

 48 hours